 2. Location, location, location

 Several of the resorts are within walking distance of some of the parks.
-We’ve stayed at the Contemporary and been able to walk to the Magic Kingdom, Boardwalk where we walked to both Epcot AND Hollywood Studios and Saratoga Springs which allowed us a quick walk over to Disney Springs.
+We stayed at the Contemporary and were able to walk to the Magic Kingdom and take the monorail to Epcot, Boardwalk where we walked to both Epcot AND Hollywood Studios and Saratoga Springs which allowed us a quick walk over to Disney Springs.

 3. Staying onsite means extra park benefits